Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 marble is put in the bag (so there are 2 marbles now), and then a random marble is taken out.
 The marble taken out is green.
 What is the probability that the remaining marble is also green?

+## Assignment 4

+1. Is it possible that an event is independent of itself?
+If so, when?
+2. Is it always true that if A and B are independent events, then Ac and Bc are independent events?
+Show that it is, or give a counterexample.